-We do not anticipate being treated as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes for the 2019 taxable year, but this conclusion is a factual determination that is made annually and thus may be subject to change.
-If we were to qualify as a PFIC, this could result in adverse U.S. tax consequences to certain U.S. holders.
+We believe that we were not classified as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes for the 2019 taxable year, and do not anticipate being classified as a PFIC for U.S. federal income tax purposes for the 2020 taxable year, but this conclusion is a factual determination that is made annually and thus is subject to change.
+If we were to be classified as a PFIC, this could result in adverse U.S. tax consequences to certain U.S. holders.

 Generally, if, for any taxable year, at least 75% of our gross income is passive income, or at least 50% of the value of our assets is attributable to assets that produce passive income or are held for the production of passive income, including cash, we would be characterized as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
 For purposes of these tests, passive income includes dividends, interest, and gains from the sale or exchange of investment property and rents and royalties other than rents and royalties which are received from unrelated parties in connection with the active conduct of a trade or business.
 Our status as a PFIC depends on the composition of our income and the composition and value of our assets (for which purpose the total value of our assets may be determined in part by the market value of our ordinary shares and the ADSs, which are subject to change) from time to time.
 If we are characterized as a PFIC, U.S. holders of ADSs may suffer adverse tax consequences, including having gains realized on the sale of ADSs treated as ordinary income, rather than capital gain, the loss of the preferential rate applicable to dividends received on ADSs by individuals who are U.S. holders, and having interest charges apply to distributions by us and the proceeds of sales of ADSs.
-See "Taxation-Certain Material U.S. Federal Income Tax Considerations to U.S. Holders-Passive Foreign Investment Company Considerations."
+See "Taxation-Certain material U.S. federal income tax considerations to U.S. holders-Passive foreign investment company considerations."

-Based upon the expected value of our assets, including any goodwill, and the expected composition of our income and assets, we do not anticipate being treated as a PFIC with respect to the 2019 taxable year.
+We do not believe that we were classified as a PFIC for the 2019 taxable year and, based upon the expected value of our assets, including any goodwill, and the expected composition of our income and assets, we do not anticipate being classified as a PFIC with respect to the 2020 taxable year.
 However, our status as a PFIC is a fact-intensive determination made on an annual basis, and we cannot provide any assurances regarding our PFIC status for the current, prior or future taxable years.